moves-rwth/kipro2/README.md

 # kipro2: Bounded Model Checking and k-Induction for Probabilistic Programs

-This is the implementation `kipro2` to our paper _"Latticed k-Induction with an Application to Probabilistic Programs"_ in Computer Aided Verification 2021 by Batz et al.
+`kipro2` is the tool to our CAV'21 paper _"Latticed k-Induction with an Application to Probabilistic Programs"_.
 The [PDF file](latticed_k_induction_cav21.pdf) is available in this repository.

 ---
-As part of our CAV submission, we provide a Docker image to play with.
+As part of CAV's artifact evaluation, we provide a Docker image.
-Download at TODO URL.
+Download link: TODO URL.
 Start via
 ```
 docker image load -i kipro2.tar.gz